alecazam/kram/README.md

 Many of the encoder sources can multithread a single image, but that is unused.  kram is designed to batch process one texture per thread via a python script or a C++11 task system inside kram.
 These currently both take the same amount of cpu time, but the latter is best if kram ever adds gpu accelerated encoding.

+kram encourages the use of lossless and hdr source data.
+There are not many choices for lossless data - PNG, EXR, and Tiff to name a few.
+Instead, kram can pull in KTX files for 8/16f/32f data.
+LDR and HDR data can come in as horizontal or vertical strips, and these strips can then have mips generated for them.
+So cube maps, cube map arrays, 2D arrays, and 1d arrays are all handled the same.

 Similar to a makefile system, the script sample kramtexture.py uses modstamps to skip textures that have already been processed.
 If the source png is older than the ktx output, then the file is skipped.
 Command line options are not yet compared, so if those change then use --force on the python script to rebuild all textures.
 Also a crc/hash could be used instead when modstamp isn't sufficient or the same data could come from different folders.

 Kram adds props to the KTX file to store data.
 Currently props store Metal and Vulkan formats.
 Also props are saved for channel content and post-swizzle.
 Loaders, viewers, and shaders can utilize this metadata.